Emmanuel-Begati/Customer-Loan_Verification/README.md

 ## 📁 Notebook

-All preprocessing, model training, and evaluation steps are included in the Jupyter notebook provided in the repository.
+All preprocessing, model training and evaluation steps are included in the Jupyter Notebook provided in the repository.

 ### Key Sections in the Notebook
 1. **Preprocessing Functions:** Functions for data cleaning and feature engineering.
 2. **Model Training:** Logistic regression and performance evaluation.
-3. **Model Testing and Prediction:** Functions to make predictions on new data.
+3. **Model Testing and Prediction:** Functions to predict new data.

 ---